ReactiveSets/toubkal/README.md

   - Dataflows Meta Data for key, and query indexes definition
   - Operations log
   - Query cache

 - Refactor Web Server API to allow use of other nodejs http server frameworks such as Connect, Express, Koa, ...
   - Bug with routing algorythm for / route
   - Fix updates

+- File write:
+  - to configuration()
+  - to other files

 ### Version 0.4.0 - Complex Queries

-ETA: December 12th 2015, 3 years anniversary of project debut
+ETA: December 31th 2015

 #### Main Goals: